The Best IPA Breweries In Minneapolis - St. Paul, Minnesota

 If there was one brewery I would say you can’t miss in the entire state, it is Barrel Theory.
 Let me say that again, louder for the people in the back.
 If you are going to visit one brewery in Minnesota, it needs to be Barrel Theory.

-Willing to venture outside the city for Twin Cities IPAs?
+Willing to venture outside the city a bit for IPAs?
 Start here:

 Elm Creek Brewing Company